ginn444/ACE/README.md

 Match Name, Source File, Start Position, End Position, Size (cM), SNPs, Y-Haplogroup, mtDNA, Surnames
 ```

+**Note**: You can generate the required triangulation CSV file using the [DNA Triangulation Calculator](https://dnatriangulationcalculator.netlify.app), which allows you to export triangulated matches in the correct format for use with ACE.

 #### Required Fields:
 - **Match Name**: Name of the DNA match
 - **Start Position**: Segment start position (Mb)